tobeck/tsbo-gaming-posts/posts/civ6_introduction.md

 ---
-title: Introduction to Civilization 6 Gameplay Mechanics
+title: civ6_intro
 published: 2023-02-02
-slug: Civilization 6 is a complex and challenging turn-based strategy game that offers players the opportunity to build their own civilization from the ground up.
-In this beginner's guide, we'll introduce you to the core mechanics of the game and help you get started on your journey to becoming a successful ruler.
+slug: civ6_intro_slug
 ---

-# {{ title }}
+# Introduction to Civilization 6 Gameplay Mechanics

-{{ slug }}
+Civilization 6 is a complex and challenging turn-based strategy game that offers players the opportunity to build their own civilization from the ground up.
+In this beginner's guide, we'll introduce you to the core mechanics of the game and help you get started on your journey to becoming a successful ruler.

 ## Building Your Civilization